 WHY HASN’T THIS HAPPENED BEFORE?

 Insurance companies have claimed in the past that they needed their contracted rates to be secret for several reasons.
 They didn’t want their rates known to their competitors, which seems reasonable under most circumstances although in many industries this is public anyways and doesn’t seem to hurt competition.
 More importantly, insurance companies claimed that it would allow physicians to somehow collude against them.
-In fact, physicians, laboratories and providers in general are prevented from even talking about their contracted with colleagues.
+In fact, physicians, laboratories, and providers, in general, are prevented from even talking about their contracts with colleagues.
 This is ludicrous.
-Not only are providers much more fragmented than insurers, which make the possibility of collusion by providers almost laughable, but the insurance companies themselves actually do collude.
+Not only are providers much more fragmented than insurers, which makes the possibility of collusion by providers almost laughable, but the insurance companies themselves actually do collide.
 Not only is this done in subtle ways like data mining, but they have in fact been caught and punished for collusion and anti-competitive practices on many occasions.

 The problem has been that they have been so powerful and their lobbying so effective that they have kept a lid on it.
 Until now.

 Hopefully, this is just the crack in the door.
 This is a requisite part of the process if there will ever be any transparency for patients and allow them to know and understand how much they will owe as their share of the cost for healthcare services provided.
 As we have articulated in past articles, the long-term need is for patients to know PROSPECTIVELY exactly how much they will owe for the healthcare services they will receive.
 The first step in this process is to be able to know the negotiated rates that different providers have for their insurance and that the provider be able (and willing) to discuss and show this to the patient.

 This will prevent a great deal of the massive amount of bankruptcies that are hitting Americans who get surprised by how much they end up owing.